kubevault/website/content/articles/how-to-use-vault-kubernetes-authentication-method/index.md

 ---
-title: How to use HashiCorp Vault Kubernetes authentication method using KubeVault
+title: How to use Kubernetes Auth Configuration in Vault using KubeVault
 Description: Get started with your containerized Vault deployment.
 Learn How to use HashiCorp Vault Kubernetes authentication method using KubeVault.
 alt: vault in kubernetes
 date: "2025-10-20"
 ---

-# How to use HashiCorp Vault Kubernetes authentication method using KubeVault
+# How to use Vault Kubernetes auth method using KubeVault

 ![vault in kubernetes](./hero.jpg "vault in kubernetes")

 Protecting sensitive data—such as API keys, passwords, and certificates—is a top priority in today’s cloud-native landscape.
 [HashiCorp Vault](https://www.vaultproject.io/) is a powerful secrets management tool that helps organizations securely store and control access to this critical information.
-However, running Vault effectively within Kubernetes often requires an additional layer of automation provided by [KubeVault](https://kubevault.com/), including Kubernetes Authentication Configuration in Vault to securely integrate Kubernetes service accounts with Vault.
+However, running Vault effectively within Kubernetes often requires an additional layer of automation provided by [KubeVault](https://kubevault.com/), including Kubernetes Auth Configuration in Vault to securely integrate Kubernetes service accounts with Vault.

-**KubeVault** is a Kubernetes operator that simplifies the deployment, management, and lifecycle of HashiCorp Vault within Kubernetes clusters.
+KubeVault is a Kubernetes operator that simplifies the deployment, management, and lifecycle of HashiCorp Vault within Kubernetes clusters.
 It ensures enhanced security, scalability, and automation for cloud-native applications while streamlining secret management.

-In this guide, we’ll walk through how to deploy and manage HashiCorp Vault in a Kubernetes cluster using KubeVault.
+In this guide, we’ll walk through how to deploy and manage HashiCorp Vault in a Kubernetes cluster.
 Whether you’re a security engineer, cloud architect, or DevOps professional, this step-by-step guide will help you build a robust and secure secrets management system for your Kubernetes environment.
 ## Why Vault in Kubernetes

 [HashiCorp Vault](https://www.vaultproject.io/) is a powerful open-source secrets management tool designed to securely store, protect, and manage access to sensitive data such as API keys, passwords, and certificates.
 It enhances security through features like **audit logging**, **dynamic secrets**, **fine-grained access control**, and **encryption**.

-While Kubernetes includes a built-in **Secrets API**, it lacks several critical security features—such as strong encryption, granular access control, and automatic secret rotation.
-Vault overcomes these limitations with **end-to-end encryption**, **dynamic secret generation**, and **policy-based access management**, including Kubernetes Authentication Configuration in Vault to securely authenticate Kubernetes workloads.
+While Kubernetes includes a built-in Secrets API, it lacks several critical security features—such as strong encryption, granular access control, and automatic secret rotation.
+Vault overcomes these limitations with **end-to-end encryption**, **dynamic secret generation**, and **policy-based access management**, including Kubernetes Auth Configuration in Vault to securely authenticate Kubernetes workloads.
 It also supports multiple authentication mechanisms, including **Kubernetes Service Accounts**, **AppRole**, and **OIDC**, ensuring safe and flexible access to sensitive data.
 Additionally, Vault’s audit logging and monitoring capabilities help organizations meet compliance and governance requirements.

 Running Vault within Kubernetes allows teams to secure their applications without complex manual configurations.
-Using the **Vault Agent Injector**, Vault integrates directly with Kubernetes workloads—enabling applications to retrieve secrets dynamically, without modifying their code.
+Using the Vault Agent Injector, Vault integrates directly with Kubernetes workloads—enabling applications to retrieve secrets dynamically, without modifying their code.
 This approach enhances **security**, **automation**, and **scalability** while reducing operational overhead.

-By running HashiCorp Vault in Kubernetes with **KubeVault**, organizations gain automated secret rotation, simplified management, and stronger security—ensuring a seamless and secure workflow for cloud-native applications.
+By running HashiCorp Vault in Kubernetes, organizations gain automated secret rotation, simplified management, and stronger security—ensuring a seamless and secure workflow for cloud-native applications.

 ## Deploy Vault on Kubernetes
 ### Pre-requisites
-Before deploying HashiCorp Vault in Kubernetes using the **KubeVault Operator**, we need to prepare the environment.
+Before deploying HashiCorp Vault in Kubernetes using the KubeVault Operator, we need to prepare the environment.
 You must have access to a running **Kubernetes cluster** and possess a basic understanding of core Kubernetes concepts such as **clusters**, **pods**, **services**, and **secrets**.
 Additionally, a foundational knowledge of [Vault](https://www.vaultproject.io/) will be helpful.

 In this guide, we’ll use [Kind](https://kubernetes.io/docs/tasks/tools/#kind) (Kubernetes in Docker) to create our Kubernetes cluster.
 We’ll also install [Helm](https://helm.sh/docs/intro/install/), which is required for managing and deploying applications on the cluster.

 We will use [KubeVault](https://kubevault.com/) to deploy **HashiCorp Vault** within the Kubernetes environment.
-Before starting, make sure **KubeVault** is already installed in your cluster.
+Before starting, make sure KubeVault is already installed in your cluster.

-KubeVault requires a valid license to run.
+It requires a valid license to run.
 You can obtain a **free license** from the [AppsCode License Server](https://license-issuer.appscode.com/).
 To generate this license, you’ll need your **Kubernetes Cluster ID**.
 You can retrieve it by running the following command:

 ```bash
 $ kubectl get ns kube-system -o jsonpath='{.metadata.uid}'